 But each of those million sperms has a different combination of chromosomes.
 And they are all competing to a single ovule (one set of chromosomes).
 So the difference in chromosomes are only in sperms (not in the ovule).

+The billions of sperms give billions of different combinations of chromosomes, while the ovule has a unique set of chromosomes.
 This was known recently, however this was portrayed in the Quran 1400 years become it was discovered.

 (While today's scientists have confirmed that animals inherit their colors and stripes from their parents (through DNA), the Christian Bible says something else: In Genesis 30:37-42, the Bible explains how baby goats get their streaked colors: If their parents were mating AND LOOKING at upright rods then the baby goats will have stripes; while if their parents were mating BUT NOT LOOKING at upright rods then the baby goats will not have stripes!)